tilt-dev/company/product-development/README.md

 ## Picking an epic to work on
 When a Tilt engineer is free, they should pick a high priority unstarted epic to work on, or join another engineer (or engineers) already working on an `In Progress` epic.
 Engineers should self-organize and coordinate timelines ad hoc when picking epics.
 There are no stable teams, no timeboxed sprints, and no synced sprints across teams.
 Engineers should consider:
-- Working in at least pairs on a given epic, to better facilitate product and code collaboration.
+- Working in at least pairs on a given epic, to better facilitate product and code collaboration, avoiding working in siloes.
 - Not working on too many epics concurrently, in order to focus on a smaller number of tasks to reduce context-switching.

 When work has started on an epic, it is moved into the `In Progress` state and a single owner is assigned to it.
 That is, `In Progress` epic must have exactly one owner.
 That owner is the [DRI](https://medium.com/@mmamet/directly-responsible-individuals-f5009f465da4) for the epic, who is responsible for driving the epic to completion.
 An engineer should be the DRI of at most one `In Progress` epic at any given time.